Released in 1986, coinciding with the franchise’s twentieth anniversary, The Voyage Home remains the most successful of the Star Trek feature films.

 “Star Trek has been in space so long,” Ken Ralston, the film’s consulting effects supervisor, told Cinefantastique.

 You’ve seen it all before, many times.
 But to see those ships that you’ve become accustomed to put into a more terrestial environment is refreshing.
 When I have a ship in front of a starfield, I have no opportunity to be creative.
 Sure, I could put another nebula out there, but we’re really locked into things.
 When we come down to a more interesting environment, boy, the possibilities are endless.

 One of the most memorable images of the film was the Klingon Bird of Prey swooping under the Golden Gate Bridge.
 Ralston also remembered it as one of the most difficult shots to get right.

-ILM built an almost five-meter-long model of a section of the bridge.
-Because it had a forced perspective, the foreground roadway measured about sixteen inches [forty centimeters] wide while at the very end, on the other side of the tower, it was two inches [five centimeters] wide.
+ILM built an almost 5 meter-long model of a section of the bridge.
+Because it had a forced perspective, the foreground roadway measured about 16 inches [40 centimeters] wide while at the very end, on the other side of the tower, it was 2 inches [5 centimeters] wide.

-Originally, ILM model shop supervisor Jeff Mann had hoped that by photographing storms in San Francisco, they would be able to save themselves the trouble of creating one artificial.
+Originally, ILM model shop supervisor Jeff Mann had hoped that by photographing storms in San Francisco, they would be able to save themselves the trouble of creating one artificially.
 No such luck.

 Even though it was storming, on film it looked pretty tame.
 We wanted the storm in the film to be wild.

 So they built a tank, “and then we tried everything to create rain and wind and smoke levels and clouds, using wind machines and water sprayers.”